 Losing water weight is often a temporary solution to drop a few pounds in a hurry.
 If you need to drop a quick five pounds, and lose a few inches, the best course is to lose as much water weight as possible.

 Losing water weight is quick, painless, and can be easily integrated into your normal daily routine.
+Here’s a quick list of the best ways to lose water weight fast.

 Certain teas contain properties which increases urination, or acts as a diuretic because of the caffeine.
 Swapping coffee for dandelion tea in the morning can help you lose a few pounds of water weight without much effort.